The Time Machine: Subtext of the names Eloi and Morlock

 According to Leon Stover in his book The Time Machine: An invention, the name Eloi is the Hebrew plural for Elohim, or lesser gods, in the Old Testament.
 However, this derivation is unlikely as the word 'Elohim' is already in the plural, with the singular being 'eloah'.

 Wells's source for the name Morlock is less clear.
 It may refer to the Canaanite god Moloch associated with child sacrifice.
-The name Morlock may also be a play on mollocks – what miners might call themselves – or a Scots word for rubbish, or a reference to the Morlacchi community in Dalmatia.
+Stover also posited that the name Morlock may be a play on mollocks – what miners might call themselves – or a Scots word for rubbish; historian Larry Wolff has suggested that it is a reference to the Morlacchi community in Dalmatia.

+Nicholas Ruddick’s annotated edition of The Time Machine summarizes the many likely sources of Wells’s two coinages.
+Morlock suggests mullock, warlock, Moloch, and Mohock, while Eloi suggests elite, elect, elfin, and Eloi, the Aramaic word for God uttered by Christ on the cross.
+Ruddick concludes, "The smooth, liquid, foreign ... tonal quality of the word [Eloi] contrasts with the harsher, quasi-Anglo-Saxon ‘Morlock,’ enforcing at the linguistic level the idea of distinct evolution based on social class.”

 Symbols

 The Time Machine can be read as a symbolic novel.
 The time machine itself can be viewed as a symbol, and there are several symbols in the narrative, including the Sphinx, flowers, and fire.